Abstract Submission is Live!

 Call for Abstracts

 The deadline for submitting one page abstracts is December 1st, 2018.
-Submissions will be through the DCHC website and the link will be live in early November.
+Submissions will be through the DCHC website and the link is live.
 We encourage both new and seasoned health communication scholars to submit their work.
 Those who submit abstracts will be informed of acceptance by January 20th, 2019.
 Submit abstracts to the link that will be provided on dchc.gmu.edu

 The Charles Atkin Award for Translational Health Communication Research Scholar Award: The 5th Translational Health Communication Scholar Award will be presented at the conference to an eminent scholar who has made major contributions to health communication research, practice, and policy.
 Nominations for this award will be accepted until February 1, 2019 at: firstname.lastname@example.org.
 A nomination should consist of a letter detailing why the nominee deserves the award, accompanied by the nominee’s CV.